Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Lattice maps and their symmetries

-As we will set-out in Subsection \ref{s44}, for bijections $F:\mathbb{R}^2\rightarrow\mathbb{R}^2$ given by $(a,b)\mapsto F(a,b)$ for which $a-2b$ is a conserved quantity, we have a natural way to relate the associated lattice dynamics to a Pitman-type transformation of a certain path encoding of the configuration.
+As we will set out in Subsection \ref{s44}, for bijections $F:\mathbb{R}^2\rightarrow\mathbb{R}^2$ given by $(a,b)\mapsto F(a,b)$ for which $a-2b$ is a conserved quantity, we have a natural way to relate the associated lattice dynamics to a Pitman-type transformation of a certain path encoding of the configuration.
 The path-encoding picture turns out to be extremely useful for identifying a `canonical carrier' for configurations within a certain class, and this allows us to identify solutions to the corresponding initial value problems.
-By making appropriate changes of variables, we can map each of the systems \eqref{UDKDV}, \eqref{DKDV}, \eqref{UDTODA} and \eqref{DTODA} into the latter setting.
+By making appropriate changes of variables, we can map each of the systems \eqref{UDKDV}, \eqref{DKDV}, \eqref{UDTODA} and \eqref{DTODA} into the latter setting; the conserved quantities that are relevant for the four discrete integrable systems in question are discussed further in Remark \ref{consrem}.
 As a result, we obtain the connection between the models of interest and the Pitman-type transformations of Table \ref{Mtable}, and a means for establishing our main results (see Subsection \ref{s44} and Section \ref{proofsec} for details).

-\subsubsection{Duality}
+\subsection{Duality}

 A further symmetry that we will not explore here, but which relates to our results, is the duality of the KdV systems under the exchange of the role of the configuration and carrier.
 Indeed, reflecting the lattices in the diagonal gives dual lattices with structure and dynamics given by